 1. INTRODUCTION

 The genus Lilium, belonging to the family Liliaceae, comprises approximately 80 species and thousands of cultivars, positioning it as a pivotal crop in global commercial cut flower production (Singh and Sisodia, 2017).
-Revered for its symbolism embodying beauty, grace, innocence, hope, and life, Lilium consistently ranks among the top ten premium cut flowers worldwide.
-Notably, the Netherlands stands as a major contributor to the global floriculture industry, where Lilium is recognized as the fourth most important cut flower crop.
-Among its various groups, LA (Longiflorum × Asiatic) hybrids are especially favored for their robust growth, prolific flowering, vivid colors, and subtle fragrance.
+Revered for its symbolism embodying beauty, grace, innocence, hope, and life, Lilium consistently ranks among the top ten premium cut flowers worldwide.the Netherlands stands as a major contributor to the global floriculture industry, where Lilium is recognized as the fourth most important cut flower crop.
+Among its various groups, LA (Longiflorum × Asiatic) hybrids are especially favoured for their robust growth, prolific flowering, vivid colours, and subtle fragrance.
 Moreover, the acropetal pattern of flower development in lilies and the critical influence of bulb size on bloom quantity highlight key aspects of their reproductive biology.

 Plant growth regulators (PGRs) have been extensively employed in floriculture to manipulate plant growth, enhance flowering, and improve overall quality (López-Bucio et al., 2003; Pérez-Jiménez et al., 2015).
-These PGRs is influenced by species, concentration, timing, application method, and environmental conditions.
-Among the numerous regulators available, gibberellic acid (GA3) and benzyl adenine (BA) have shown considerable promise in various ornamental crops (Singh, 2003a, 2003b; Singh, 2005; Yadav et al., 2014; Singh et al., 2017).
+These effects of PGRs is influenced by species, concentration, timing, application method, and environmental conditions.
+Among the numerous growth regulators available, gibberellic acid (GA3) and benzyl adenine (BA) have shown considerable impact in various ornamental crops (Singh, 2003a, 2003b; Singh, 2005; Yadav et al., 2014; Singh et al., 2017).
 For example, GA3 has been documented to enhance stem height, leaf number, leaf area, shoot dry weight, and flower diameter in Gladiolus grandiflorus (Siraj and Al-Safar, 2006), whereas BA a synthetic cytokinin has been found to stimulate cellular division, delay senescence, and increase the number of scales and leaves in Lilium longiflorum (Singh et al., 2018).

 Given the commercial significance of L.A. hybrid Lilium and the promising potential of PGRs to boost plant performance, the present study was undertaken to evaluate the influence of GA3 and BA on the growth dynamics, floral development, and bulb formation in the L.A.
 Hybrid Lilium cultivar under polyhouse conditions.